The Beginner’s Guide to

 I’m here for you.
 Here’s a few places that’ll hook you up:

 I want you to know that I spent way too long finding and vetting those based on the information provided by the Coffee Industry Board of Jamaica, so you're welcome!

 If you’re curious, click here to take a look at the site for the list of the certified sellers.
-You can see the list of importers here.
-Technically, the CIB has been replaced by The Jamaica Agricultural Commodities Regulatory Authority, but, much like the Sears Tower, it’s probably never going to be called by its new name.
+You can also see the list of importers here.
+Technically, the JCIB has been replaced by The Jamaica Agricultural Commodities Regulatory Authority, but, much like the Sears Tower in Chicago, it’s probably never going to be called by its new name.

-Here’s a few vetted options you can have on your doorstep within 2 days.
+Here’s a few vetted options you can have on your doorstep within a couple of days.

 Available in 8 oz. or 16 oz. bags, this medium roast is in a vacuum sealed bag with a burlap bag covering.
 This certified bag of coffee has the appropriate label right on the front for the whole world to see, which is exactly what we’re looking for.

 You can acquire Blue Mountain Coffee in the same versions you’re already acquainted with — Medium, Dark, Light, French Roast, and, of course, Peaberry.
 Companies label their roasts differently, so you might see a few others depending on the distributor.

 My best advice here is to buy the roast that you like the most.
 If you typically drink a dark roast, I’d encourage you to snag a bag of that.
 I typically push light roasts when it comes to specialty coffees largely because you’ll really taste the subtle notes and the origin flavors.
 You can read our overview of different types of coffee roasts here, but the fact of the matter is that you like what you like.
 Go with it.